17 Conditional probability and learning

 17.8 Graphical representation of conditional probability distributions and densities

 Conditional probability distributions and densities can be plotted in all the ways discussed in chapters 15 and 16.
-If we have two quantities \(A\) and \(B\), often we want to compare the different conditional probability distributions for \(A\) given different values of \(B\):
+If we have two quantities \(A\) and \(B\), often we want to compare the different conditional probability distributions for \(A\), conditional on different values of \(B\):

 • \(\mathrm{P}(A\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}\dotso \nonscript\:\vert\nonscript\:\mathopen{} B\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;one-value;} \mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I})\),